 - When are they using predictive analytics and outcomes calculators for point-of-care and shared decision-making?

-- How are they leveraging patient-reported outcomes (PRO) data?
+- How are they leveraging patient-reported outcomes (PROs) data?

 - Are they likely to do well under Merit-based Incentive Payment System (MIPS)?